Brite Advisors Pty Ltd

 The Court Orders require the Receivers to calculate Beneficiaries’ entitlements by reference to the value of the money and investments which should have been held on behalf of each Beneficiary as at 13 December 2023.

-The basis of the Receivers' calculation of each Beneficiaries' entitlement is set out FAQ – Valuation Notice, available here.
+The basis of the Receivers' calculation of each Beneficiaries' entitlement is set out in the Update to Trustees and Beneficiaries – Valuation Notice dated 12 November 2024, available here.
 In short, the Court Orders permitted the Receivers to adjust the 13 December 2023 Data to address various issues identified by the Receivers arising from Brite Advisors' recording of historical data (these issues are explained in the Receivers' update dated 23 October 2024 and detailed in the Twelfth Smith Affidavit).
 The adjustments made to the 13 December 2023 Data, included:

 adjusting the dividend data to correct the material errors in the reporting of the dividends earned by Beneficiaries;